 The Elephant Trunk Hill: What is It?

-At the convergence of two rivers, the Peach Blossom River (or the Taohua River) and Li Jiang River, lies the most scenic geological feature – the Elephant Trunk Hill (象鼻 山).
+At the convergence of two rivers, the Peach Blossom River (or the Taohua River) and the Li Jiang River, lies the most scenic geological feature—the Elephant Trunk Hill (象鼻 山).
 This natural karst rock formation sits on the western bank of the River Li Jiang in Guilin, China.

-It was given the name Elephant Trunk Hill because it has a unique shape that resembles a massive elephant with a trunk dipped into the water.
+It was named Elephant Trunk Hill because of its unique shape, which resembles a massive elephant with a trunk dipped into the water.
 The hill rises 55 meters above the Li Jiang River and then gently arches over the river like an elephant, believed to be drinking water.

-The first thing to do is to fly to Guilin City through the Guilin Airport (KWL) if you are coming from other cities or beyond the borders.
+If you are coming from other cities or beyond the borders, the first thing to do is to fly to Guilin City through the Guilin Airport (KWL).
 From here, you can board one of the public transport buses heading that route or book a taxi.

 Car hire services are also available, making the journey even more convenient.
-It’s only around 15 minutes to reach Elephant Trunk Hill Park from the airport.
+It’s only around 15 minutes from the airport to Elephant Trunk Hill Park.

 Elephant Trunk Hill Attractions

-Elephant Trunk Hill was previously called Yi Hill, Li-Hill, or Chenshui Hill.
-It dates back 3.6 million years; it is 108 meters long, 100 meters wide, and 200 meters above sea level.
+Elephant Trunk Hill, previously called Yi Hill, Li-Hill, or Chenshui Hill, dates back 3.6 million years.
+It is 108 meters long, 100 meters wide, and 200 meters above sea level.

 Elephant Trunk Hill has become the symbol of Guilin, and in the nearby city, it is prominently featured on signs, logos, and artwork.
 It’s one of the best places to visit around the world.
 The hill has numerous fascinating features, including: